Polish School of Medicine: Closure

-Post-War Alumni Life
+Post-war alumni life

 After the war a vast majority of the PSM graduates decided not to return to Poland.
 In the years that followed the 209 alumni encountered several difficulties in finding suitable medical vacancies in the UK.
 With the big numbers of UK doctors coming back to the country, Polish doctors were in a difficult position.
 The situation was even more challenging because initially the Polish School of Medicine degrees were not recognised by the General Medical Council.
 The situation changed on 18 December 1947, when the British parliament passed (approved?) the Medical Practitioners and Pharmacists Act, 1947 which allowed PSM alumni to register and work as doctors in the UK.
 With the limited possibilities for satisfactory positions in Great Britain many PSM graduates ended up working outside Europe within the commonwealth (i.e. Henryk Podlewski, Lukasz Kulczycki, Jean Kryszek, Wladyslaw Aleksander Wielhorski).
 Overall eventually 128 doctors settled in Great Britain.
 Some of them were very successful in their medical careers.
 Professor Henryk Urich became the head of the department of Neuropathology within the London Hospital Medical School.
 Henryk Maslowski was the head of Neurosurgery in Manchester.
 At least 11 graduates remained or returned to Edinburgh after a period in the British Colonial Service – Józef Goldberg, Kazimierz Durkacz, Stefan Adamczewski, Dawid Becher, Władysław Kluger, Maria Dobroszycka, Janina Ciekałowska, Władysław Koźmiński, Kazimierz Kuczyński, Krystyna Munk, Tadeusz Michał Kraszewski (after returning from Borneo) and Wiktor Tomaszewski.
 Many of the graduates stayed in the Far East and Africa (Jean Kryszek), a big number of alumni settled in the United States and Canada.

 Eighteen graduates of the PSM decided to return to Poland after their studies.
 Some of them later continued as academics obtaining their MDs, PhDs and eventually becoming professors.
 Dr Olech Szczepski was the head of the department of paediatrics at the Poznan University of Medical Sciences, became a Professor and served as the Rector of that University.
 Doctor Antoni Kepinski was the head of the Psychiatry department at the Jagiellonian University in Cracow.
 He is the founder of Information Metabolism which is a psychological theory of human social interactions based on information processing.